felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 You might be asking: What difference does that make?
 For one, it showed me an important
 lesson: Books, as objects, are not valuable.
 It is their content that is valuable.
 Their poetry, their imaginary worlds, their prose, their wisdom.
 Books are a mere tactile visual support.
-They are a material that our brain associates with learning since when written language was invented.

 Going back to me.
 About 10 years ago, I was a relatively money-poor grad student.
 I was relatively short on cash and keeping my old course manuals was not something I could afford to do.
 Thus, I